JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 pip3 --version
 ```

 All three commands should refer to the new versions you have installed.
-If that is the case ... then congrats: you have installed a new Python version.
+If that is the case ... then congrats: you have upgraded to the newest Python version.

 ## Install the Home Assistant software